SpringRoll/SpringRollContainer/README.md

 ## Plugins

 The Container has several built-in plugins that allow the user to control various aspects of a game/application.
-These are initialized with either a query selector string (ala [document.querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)) or an `HTMLElement`.
+These are initialized with either a query selector string (similar to what you would pass to [document.querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)) or an `HTMLElement`.

 Plugins in the SpringRollContainer correspond to a matching [feature in SpringRoll Core](https://github.com/SpringRoll/SpringRoll/tree/develop/src#features).